OP-Engineering/op-aws-lc/README.md

 # op-aws-lc

-AWS LC with FIPS for React Native
+AWS LC with FIPS for React Native.
+AWS-LC is Amazons LibCrypto.
+Besides being tailored for their specific use-cases, it is battle tested and constantly updated.
+This library uses the Rust version for ease of compiling but internally it runs the same code as the base AWS-LC version (it contains code from BoringSSL and handwritten assembly).

 ## Installation